z3h4/useful-commands/RoR/interview_questions.md

 - A mixin can basically be thought of as a set of code that can be added to one or more classes to add additional capabilities without using inheritance.
 - In Ruby, a mixin is code wrapped up in a module that a class can include or extend.

+### Difference between `include` and `extend`

+- When a class include’s a module, it adds the instance methods of the module as instance methods on the class.
+- When a class extend’s a module, it adds the instance methods of the module as class methods on the class.
+- If it makes sense for an instance of a class to implement the behaviour, then you would `include` the module.
+Then each instance has access to the module methods.
+- If the behaviour is not tied to a particular instance, then you can `extend` the module.
+Then the methods will be available as class methods.

+### What is `self.included`?

+- If we use `include`, it adds the instance methods of the module as instance methods on the class.
+And, if we use `extend`, it adds the instance methods of the module as class methods on the class.
+- If we want some methods to be instance methods and others to be class methods when the module is included, we can use `self.included`.

 ### Access control in Ruby

 - A Ruby method can be: